-- (a) If the Principal has up to three (3) years' service he/shethey shall receive three months ordinary pay (taxable salary); or - (b) If the Principal has over three (3) years' service and up to five (5) years' service he/shethey shall receive four (4) months ordinary pay (taxable salary); or - (c) If the Principal has five (5) years' service and over he/shethey shall receive six (6) months' ordinary pay (taxable salary).
+- (a) If the Principal has up to three (3) years' service they shall receive three months ordinary pay (taxable salary); or - (b) If the Principal has over three (3) years' service and up to five (5) years' service they shall receive four (4) months ordinary pay (taxable salary); or - (c) If the Principal has five (5) years' service and over they shall receive six (6) months' ordinary pay (taxable salary).

-PROVIDED that if the Principal, following disestablishment of his/her position commences permanent employment in the education service before the expiry of the period in respect of which the payment was made (i.e., three months, four months or six months), the Principal shall refund the portion of the severance payment which represents the difference between the period in respect of which the payment was made and the number of weeks without employment.
+PROVIDED that if the Principal, following disestablishment of their position commences permanent employment in the education service before the expiry of the period in respect of which the payment was made (i.e., three months, four months or six months), the Principal shall refund the portion of the severance payment which represents the difference between the period in respect of which the payment was made and the number of weeks without employment.